 What is the Ryder Cup, and why is it significant?

-The Ryder Cup is a biennial team competition between Europe and the United States, first played in 1927.
-Unlike most major golf tournaments, which are individual stroke-play events, the Ryder Cup is contested in a match-play format that emphasises strategy, partnerships, and national pride.
+One of golf's few biennial team competitions, The Ryder Cup played between Europe and the United States, first played in 1927, is contested in a match-play format that emphasises strategy, partnerships, and national pride.

 What makes the Ryder Cup unique is its atmosphere.
 There are thousands of passionate fans, players competing not for prize money but for team glory, and moments of drama that live long in golfing history.
 From Seve Ballesteros’ flair to the “Miracle at Medinah”, the Ryder Cup has delivered some of the most unforgettable sporting stories of all time.